Elementary abelian subgroups: from algebraic groups to finite groups: Introduction

-\begin{remark} In fact, the method for classifying subgroups in (1) and (2) works for any subgroup of order coprime to the characteristic $\ell$, and the arguments relating to local structure extend too when the subgroups are also abelian.
-However, our results on torality and local structure depend implicitly on the fact that the subgroup in question is an abelian $p$-group; for this reason and the reasons above, we keep our focus on the elementary abelian case. \end{remark}
+\begin{remark} In fact, our method for classifying subgroups in (1) and (2) works for any finite subgroup of order coprime to the characteristic $\ell$, and if the subgroups are moreover abelian, then the arguments relating to local structure also generalise.
+However, our results on torality depend implicitly on the fact that the subgroup in question is an abelian $p$-group; for this reason and the reasons above, we keep our focus on the elementary abelian case. \end{remark}

 First consider toral subgroups.
 For a maximal torus $T$ of $G$, it is well known that the Weyl group $N_G(T)/T$ controls conjugacy and determines the normaliser structure of subgroups of $T$.
 By viewing $G$ as the group of points of a suitable group scheme, it follows that the classification of toral elementary abelian $p$-subgroups of $G$ is independent of the characteristic $\ell$ as long as $\ell\ne p$, which we assume throughout.
 Importantly, this shows that all of these calculations can be performed in a suitable finite group of Lie type, which gives rise to a practical computational approach toward a classification.
 We give full details in Section~\ref{secAlgGrp}. \enlargethispage{2ex}